RyanFolz/db-project/README.md

 From here, you can open up localhost to view the webpage.
 I usually go to `src/main/webapp/react/pages/index.html` in the directory on the left, right click it, and open with browser.

-All the functionality described in P1, P2, and P3 should be there.
+There are /users, /videos, and /reactions to view all the users, videos, and reactions.
+Additionally, all the functionality described in P1, P2, and P3 should be there.
 From each `User`, you can see their `Videos` and `Reactions`.
 From each `Video`, you can see which `User` made the `Video` and all `Video`s' `Reaction`s.
 From each `Reaction`, you can see what `Video` it was commented on and which `User` wrote it.

-If you are unable to get the to work, feel free to reach out to me at my school email.
+If you are unable to get the project to work, feel free to reach out to me at my school email.